 In this section, we confine ourselves to important special cases for the maintenance of instrumentation relations specified via the RTC of a binary formula $\varphi_1(v_1, v_2)$.
-In §6.1, we consider the case in which $\varphi_1(v_1, v_2)$ defines a directed acyclic graph.
-In §6.2, we consider the case in which $\varphi_1(v_1, v_2)$ defines a tree-shaped graph.
-Finally, in §6.3, we consider the case in which $\varphi_1(v_1, v_2)$ defines a deterministic graph-i.e., a possibly-cyclic graph, in which every node has outdegree at most one (this class of graphs corresponds to possibly-cyclic linked lists).
+In §5.1, we consider the case that $\varphi_1(v_1, v_2)$ defines a directed acyclic graph.
+In §5.2, we consider the case that $\varphi_1(v_1, v_2)$ defines a tree-shaped graph.
+Finally, in §5.3, we consider the case that $\varphi_1(v_1, v_2)$ defines a deterministic graph i.e., a possibly-cyclic graph, in which every node has outdegree at most one (this class of graphs corresponds to possibly-cyclic linked lists).
 This collection of techniques allows us to handle most common data structures, such as lists (singly- and doubly-linked; cyclic and acyclic) and trees.
-The precision of all of these techniques is due to the fact that maintenance of RTC after unit-size changes (single-edge additions or deletions)8 is performed via first-order logical formulas only.
-However, maintaining RTC of an arbitrary directed graph, as well as maintaining RTC of restricted classes of graphs with arbitrary-size changes, is not known to be first-order expressible.
+The precision of all of these techniques is due to the fact that maintenance of RTC after unit-size changes (single-edge additions or deletions)7 is performed via first-order logical formulas only.
+However, maintaining RTC of an arbitrary directed graph, as well as maintaining RTC of restricted classes of graphs with arbitrary-size changes, is not known to be firstorder expressible.
 In such cases, our algorithm returns a formula that uses the RTC operator; the evaluation of such a formula may yield more indefinite answers than necessary.